RigsOfRods/docs.rigsofrods.org/gameplay/general-faq.md

 Welcome to the General FAQ!
 Here you'll find answers to common questions and errors.
 It is organized into sections to make finding answers easier.

+# Supported operating systems

+Rigs of Rods supports Windows 7 SP1, Windows 8/8.1, Windows 10, and Linux.

+Windows XP & Vista are no longer supported as of 0.4.8 RC5.

+ChromeOS (Chromebooks), MacOS, and mobile platforms (Android/iOS) are not supported and most likely never will be.

 # Downloading Rigs of Rods

-### Latest version
+### Windows

 You can find the latest version on the [home page](https://www.rigsofrods.org/).
 If you need help, check out the [Beginner's Guide](/gameplay/beginners-guide/).

+### Linux

+Linux users can download the latest version from [Itch.io](https://rigs-of-rods.itch.io/rigs-of-rods).

+It is recommended to install using the [Itch desktop app](https://itch.io/app).

+### Development builds

+If you want to try the latest changes to RoR, you can download a [development build](https://forum.rigsofrods.org/threads/ror-development-builds-for-0-4-8-for-windows-and-linux.696/).

 ### Old versions

 You can find old RoR versions on [SourceForge](https://sourceforge.net/projects/rigsofrods/files/rigsofrods/).
 These versions are entirely unsupported!

-### Linux/MacOS

-For Linux, You can download the latest version from [Itch.io](https://rigs-of-rods.itch.io/rigs-of-rods).

-Due to the lack of MacOS developers, RoR does not currently support MacOS.
-The only way is to run the Windows version using [Wine](https://www.winehq.org/).

-### Development builds

-If you want to try the latest changes to RoR, you can download a [development build](https://forum.rigsofrods.org/threads/ror-development-builds-for-0-4-8-for-windows-and-linux.696/).

 # Mods